ethereum/ethereum-org-website/src/content/glossary/index.md

 ### fraud proof {#fraud-proof}

-A security model for certain [layer 2](#layer-2) solutions where, to increase speed, transactions are [rolled up](#rollups) into batches and submitted to Ethereum in a single transaction..
+A security model for certain [layer 2](#layer-2) solutions where, to increase speed, transactions are [rolled up](#rollups) into batches and submitted to Ethereum in a single transaction.
 They are assumed valid but can be challenged if fraud is suspected.
 A fraud proof will then run the transaction to see if fraud took place.
 This method increases the amount of transactions possible while maintaining security.
 Some [rollups](#rollups) use [validity proofs](#validity-proof).

 <DocLink to="/developers/docs/layer-2-scaling/#optimistic-rollups" title="Optimistic rollups" />